Sacajawea (novel): Plagiarism

-In 1981, novelist Benjamin Capps sued Anna Lee Waldo and Avon Books for copyright infringement and plagiarism of four of his novels: The Trail to Ogallala (1964), Sam Chance (1965), A Woman of the People (1966), and The White Man's Road (1969).
-Portions of Sacajawea were, according to Capps, lifted directly from his novels in "the most outrageous case of plagiarism in the history of this country”.
-Other plagiarized works include Charles McNichol's Crazy Weather (1944), and Frank Water's The People of the Valley (1941).
+In 1981, Benjamin Capps sued Waldo and Avon Books for copyright infringement and plagiarism of four of his novels: The Trail to Ogallala (1964), Sam Chance (1965), A Woman of the People (1966), and The White Man's Road (1969).
+Portions of Sacajawea, according to Capps, were lifted directly from his work in "the most outrageous case of plagiarism in the history of this country”.
+Charles McNichol's Crazy Weather (1944) and Frank Water's The People of the Valley (1941) were also plagiarized, as well the works of Vardis Fisher and Frederick Manfred.
+When asked about alleged plagiarism, Waldo explained her original "reference marks" were removed from he rmanuscript prior to publication, or she was retelling Indian legend.

-When challenged by readers about alleged plagiarism, Waldo frequently explained her original "reference marks" were removed from the text prior to publication, or she was retelling Indian legend.
 Mary Charlotte Simpson wrote in a 1986 graduate thesis, "Waldo defended the charges of having copied fiction by talking of documentation taken out, as if she were being questioned on historical sources.
 Whether she actually did not understand the difference will probably never be known."
 A settlement with Capps was reached in June 1983 for approximately fifteen-percent of the novel's royalties and net profits.
-It is unknown if other authors settled with Waldo and Avon Books.
+It is unknown if other authors settled with Waldo or Avon Books.

-Charles Adams of UNLV wrote in Western American Literature, "Waldo's copious appropriations of text and thought violate the ethics adhered to by all honest writers."
+Charles Adams of UNLV wrote in Western American Literature: "Waldo's copious appropriations of text and thought violate the ethics adhered to by all honest writers."
 He concluded if a school library already holds a copy of the novel, then teachers should "set their students reading it to look for the work of other authors whose uncredited contributions might appear."